 Université Paris Dauphine, Paris, France

-For me, the planning started long before the actual application phase.
+For me, the planning started before the actual application phase.
 I usually compare this phase with a mountain of questions, which I could only climb slowly but step by step.
 Besides the probably most important question, "Where do I want to spend my semester abroad?” probably the biggest challenge was the topic of "personal assistance".
-Due to my disability I am dependent on an electric wheelchair.
-I manage my everyday life at the university, and to an ever-increasing extent my free time, with the help of so-called "personal assistants".
+Due to my disability, I am dependent on an electric wheelchair.
+I manage my everyday life at the university and to an ever-increasing extent my free time with the help of so-called "personal assistants".
 These are people who, in simple terms, take over the work of my arms and legs and thus enable me to follow an independent and autonomous daily routine.
 Of course, I would need this support abroad as well, that was clear to me.
 Now it was up to me to find out how many people I would take with me, where I could find the right people for this, and above all I asked myself the question, "How will I ever be able to afford it?”

-This is exactly where the Erasmus+ special needs grant comes into play, which was explained to me in several counselling sessions at the IO at WU.
+This is exactly where the Erasmus+ special needs grant came into play, which was explained to me in several counselling sessions at the International Office at WU.
 With the help of this grant, students are reimbursed for all additional costs caused by their disabilities.
 This is to ensure that disabled students have the same starting conditions as non-disabled students.
 There are no strict guidelines regarding the categories of expenses that can be subsidized, nor is there an upper limit to the amount of the grant.
 Moreover, the process has always been unbureaucratic and the advice provided by the OeAD and WU has been excellent.

 All in all, the time in France was definitely a great enrichment.
 I learned how to organize myself, how to face challenges with discipline and perseverance and how to jump over my own shadow.
 As one of the few Austrians in a wheelchair who spent a semester abroad, I hope to support other people in starting such a project themselves.
 I am sure that I can save interested people a lot of effort in organizing their own adventure.
 This experience abroad will also benefit me in my further professional life.
 In addition to improved English and French skills, I have been able to improve my adaptability and problem-solving skills.